 - The Department is bolstering its data analytics team, which will use data in new ways to improve performance across the entire Department.

 “From the first day of my internship, everyone made me feel welcome.
 Every day I continue to learn new things.
 The Department provided me with many resources and connections.
 There are a lot of opportunities to engage in the multiple processes the Department completes.
 It has helped me understand what it is to be in the workforce.
 I can apply my knowledge and skill throughout the work that I do.
 The work that I do is valued by the Department and taxpayers and the situations I encounter are accurate and meaningful.”

-Iowa State University, Majoring in Finance & International Business
+Iowa State University, Bachelor of Applied Science - Finance & International Business

 HOW TO APPLY

 - Email your resume to the Department at IDRinternships@iowa.gov

 - Indicate whether you are interested in a part-time internship (during the semester) or a full-time internship (during the summer or semester break)

 - Make sure your resume includes contact information.

 - internship application deadlines: